 What fees do mortgage brokers charge?

-Some mortgage brokers charge their clients an additional fee called a mortgage broker fee and this is often a flat fee ranging from £500- £1,000.
+Some mortgage brokers charge their clients an additional fee called mortgage broker fees and this is often a flat fee ranging from £500- £1,000.
 Mortgage broker fees can also be charged as a percentage ranging from 0.5% to 1% of the mortgage loan.

 Does it make sense to pay mortgage broker fees?

-This is a great question which we will try and help you with.
-The reason you chose a mortgage broker in the first place is first to give you sound mortgage advice and secondly to find the best mortgage rate available to you based on the advice.
+This is a great question that we will try and help you with.
+The reason you chose a mortgage broker in the first place is first to give you sound mortgage advice and second to find the best mortgage rate available to you based on the advice.

-Are you likely to get better mortgage advice and better interest rates by using a broker that charges you a fee?
-The straightforward answer is no. With the 10 largest UK mortgage brokers all being fee-free it hints that mortgage advisors do not need to charge a fee?
+Are you likely to get better mortgage advice and better interest rates by using a mortgage broker that charges you a fee?
+The straightforward answer is no, however, in some more complex cases, brokers need to spend more time than average on a mortgage and therefor need to charge so they don’t make a loss.
+With the 10 largest UK mortgage brokers all being fee-free it hints that mortgage advisors do not need to charge you for their services when it makes sense not to.

-How do I find a broker that does not charge a fee?
+How do I find a mortgage broker that does not charge a fee?

-What are the other advantages of using a broker?
+What are the other advantages of using a Mortgage broker?

-If you are moving home the mortgage advisor will liaise with your solicitor, estate agent and lender.
-This will take a lot of the stress out of moving home.
+If you are moving home the mortgage advisor will liaise with your solicitor, estate agent, and mortgage lender.
+A broker will take a lot of the stress out of moving home and look after every aspect of the mortgage application process.

-So we have established that not all brokers charge a fee.
+So we have established that not all charge Mortgage Brokers fees.
 The next question you may ask is ”what other mortgage costs and fees can I expect to pay?”.
 There are three main costs you may have to pay either on a property purchase mortgage or a remortgage.
 These include a valuation fee, solicitors fee, and a lender arrangement fee.

 The next fee is applicable to remortgages only.
-This will be for solicitors also known as conveyancers to carry out the conveyancing on the remortgaging from one lender to another.
-The solicitor will find out (to the penny!), how much is outstanding with your existing lender and will correspond with your mortgage advisor.
+This will be for solicitors also known as conveyancers to carry out the remortgage conveyancing when moving from one lender to another.
+The solicitor will find out (to the penny!), how much is outstanding with your existing lender and will correspond with your broker.

 On receipt of a mortgage offer, your solicitor will be able to raise the new mortgage and arrange to pay off your old lender in full.
 If you are just finishing a fixed mortgage rate, then your solicitor will make sure that they ‘complete’ after the date the fixed rate finishes.
 It is important this is done correctly to avoid paying any early redemption fees.
 Make sure your mortgage advisors double-check this for you.
 Once again you will find that a lot of lenders will offer remortgage conveyancing free of charge as an incentive to get you as a new customer of theirs.